sjbennett123/polarlarp/content/background/bloody_fist.md

 ### The Taking of Stonewood

+, Cuz of everything that was going on with the crystal barrier.
+They moved in, they kind of oppressed stone wood.
+They were unchecked

 The taking of Stonewood was fast and brutal.
 Anyone that did not accept the Accords of the Fist was put to death.

 #### The Accords of the Fist